Accessing Apricot Settings

 Registration Grid: Creates multiple Tier 2 records for multiple selected Tier 1 records from an easily completed grid format.
 Records created using the registration grid can be viewed in the grid format, or within the Tier 1 document folder.

 Track Record Views: This is similar to the Record History - Audit tool, but with this tool you can view each time a record has been opened or viewed by a user.
-This feature is only available for Apricot 360.
+This feature costs no additional fee but may not be enabled by default in all Apricot instances.
+Please reach out to support if needed to enable this feature.

 Workflows: Allows Apricot Administrators to build workflows, guiding data entry through Apricot for front end users.